Sarah is a specialist housing, property and local government barrister. She became chair of the Social Housing Law

 She is frequently instructed in possession actions, applications for injunctive relief and homelessness matters.
 Her caseload involves all aspects of housing law including anti-social behaviour, gaining tenancies by deception and subletting.
 She frequently deals with cases raising issues of capacity, public law defences and the Equality Act 2010.
-She has experience in cases concerning the Environmental Protection Act 1990, allocations, Gypsy and Traveller law, Children Act 1989, Local Government Act 1972, Environmental Protection Act 1990, welfare benefits, private landlord and tenant, leasehold issues and disrepair.
+She also has experience in cases concerning the Environmental Protection Act 1990, allocations, Gypsy and Traveller law, Children Act 1989, Local Government Act 1972, Environmental Protection Act 1990, welfare benefits, private landlord and tenant, leasehold issues and disrepair.